 - 1.5 mile run

-Failure of any of the four elements of the test disqualifies the candidate from entrance into the full-time basic training program.
+Failure of any of the four elements of the test disqualifies the candidate from entrance into the Level III basic training program.
 The physical training entrance test is designed in accordance with standards set forth by the Cooper Institute for Aerobic Research.
 It consists of a measure of dynamic strength, static strength, and cardiovascular fitness.
 Bring appropriate clothing, the run occurs outdoors.